 Mindy only ever calls her mother "lady", despite her mother insisting to be called "Mom".
 Considering that she only leaves Buttons in charge of watching Mindy, and never does it herself, Mindy probably doesn't think of her as a parent.

-Skippy is traumatized by watching 'Bumbie' and seeing the death of Bumby's mom.
+Skippy is traumatized by watching 'Bumbie' and seeing the death of Bumbie's mom.
 Considering he lives with his aunt, his parents are never mentioned, and there was an episode where CPS takes him away, it's possible his parents died and the movie struck a chord with him.
+Sherri Stoner says they're just on sabbatical, but even so, it makes sense that any kind of Parental Abandonment story should be tough for Skippy.